syncfusion-content/uwp-docs/uwp/Color-Palette/Dealing-With-SelectedColor.md

 ## Notifying Color Selection Change

 `SelectedColorChanged` event is fired whenever selected color is changed.
-Here is an example to change the foreground of a text block when selected color changes in `SfColorPalette`:
+Here is an example to change the foreground of a text block when selected color changes in `UWP Color Palette`:

 {% tabs %}